 Blending.
-If you sell undyed kerosene for blending with diesel fuel in an area under a declaration of extreme cold and the blend will be used for heating purposes, you must keep the following information.
+If you sell undyed kerosene for blending with diesel fuel in an area under a declaration of extreme cold and the blend will be sold for use or used for heating purposes, you must keep the following information.

-- The number of gallons sold to each person. - An unexpired certificate from the buyer for each purchase of kerosene.
-See Model Certificate B.
+- The number of gallons sold to each per- - An unexpired certificate from the buver for each purchase of kerosene.
+See Table 3-2.